inrupt/generator-solid-react/README.md

 However, many applications will also need to create files or containers and grant access to other people.
 To that end, the SDK includes examples of creating files and granting access to other users.

-For more information, please see the solid-react-components.
+For more information, please see the (solid-react-components)[https://github.com/inrupt/solid-react-components].

 ## Notifications
 A key part of modern web applications is notifications.
 Alongside the solid-react-components library, the generated application now has built-in real time notifications.
 It reads from both the global inbox (if there is one) and the application-specific inbox that the app generates using the components library.